 The majority of dogs will have been trained to support their owners in familiar environments, travelling to and from places they know well.
 Therefore taking them on a trip to an unfamiliar place with an environment, weather, infrastructure and attitude towards assistance dogs and disabled people which is different from the UK may be challenging for some dogs and you as the owner.

+For support on your specific guide dog’s needs, please contact us on 0800 781 1444.
 Assistance dog owners should contact their training organisation, the details of which can be found on the Assistance Dogs UK website.

 It is also vitally important to make contact with your vet, especially if you are planning to take your dog abroad.
 Veterinary practices should have access to at least one vet who is an Official Veterinarian (OV) who has the knowledge and skills to prepare a dog owner for travel abroad.

 Your guide or assistance dog will need to have an Animal Health Certificate in England, Scotland or Wales or PETS passport in Northern Ireland for any trips made outside of the UK, including the Republic of Ireland.
 The process of obtaining health certification or a passport also means your dog will be vaccinated against rabies and will be required to have a tapeworm treatment prior to re-entry into the UK.

 The rabies vaccination and tapeworm treatment are for public health concerns; however there are many diseases your dog might pick up when visiting foreign countries, which you will need to prepare for, but fall outside of the regulatory framework.
 Your OV will be able to advise you about these and what you need to do to prepare your dog.